The Convex Manifesto

 Real-time Transactions

-We note that real-time performance is of particular importance for the adoption of many consumer-focused applications of decentralised technology, e.g. mobile payments, gaming and metaverse economies.
+Real-time performance is of particular importance for the adoption of many user-focused applications of decentralised technology, e.g. mobile payments, gaming and metaverse economies.

 Atomicity of transactions is also critical - without this, users are exposed to undue risks that may be created if part of a transaction fails to complete or requires separate settlement later.
 Lack of atomic transactions also exposes users to significant security risks - timing attacks, front running etc.